-Courses officially dropped after the Drop/Add period and through the eleventh week of the term, (summer terms have different deadlines; check the Academic Calendar for specific dates), are recorded on the student's transcript with a grade of 'DR' (dropped).
+Courses officially dropped after the Drop/Add period and through the last day to drop for the term (check the Academic Calendar for specific dates), are recorded on the student's transcript with a grade of 'DR' (dropped).
 The student is financially liable for all dropped courses.
-Before withdrawing from the institution (i.e. dropping all courses with DR grades), financial aid students should refer to the "Return of Financial Aid Policy" section of this catalog.
-Nonattendance or non-payment will not constitute a drop.
+Before withdrawing from the institution (i.e., dropping all courses with DR grades), financial aid students should refer to the "Return of Financial Aid Policy" section of this catalog.
+Non-attendance or non-payment will not constitute a drop.